 Yes, you can still list your home on the property market just like normal.
 Contact an estate agent as your normally would, and they’ll be able to take care of the rest.
 You may need to book an appointment for any points of contact between you and the estate agency.

+The process of buying a home during the pandemic compared to buying a home under normal circumstances is a little different.
 As noted by the government, the “process of searching for and moving into a new home is different because property agents, conveyancers and other professionals have modified how they work in order to reduce the risk from COVID-19”.
 So, while people can still move home, the process may take a little bit longer and be a bit different from normal.

 - Renters and homeowners will still be able to move